johnflan/JavaEnigma/README.md

 # JavaEnigma

-An implementation of the Nazi cipher machine used during World War II.
+An Java implementation of the Nazi cipher machine used during World War II.

-Featuring:
+__Featuring:__

 + Easy to use API
 + Configurable rotor, plugboard and reflectors
 + Unit tested
 + BSD Licenced

-***

 ## Usage
 ### Basic usage